Fruzsina Schildkraut

-Fruzsina Schildkraut (born 30 March 1998) is a Hungarian footballer who plays as a goalkeeper for Diósgyőri VTK and the Hungary women's national team.
+Fruzsina Schildkraut (born 30 March 1998) is a Hungarian footballer who plays as a goalkeeper for Viktória and the Hungary women's national team.

 Career

 Schildkraut is a member of the Hungary senior national team.
 She made her debut for the team on 17 September 2020 against Sweden, coming on as a substitute for Dóra Süle.
 The goalkeeper that started the match, Barbara Bíró, was sent off.

 Personal life

 Her father, Krisztián Schildkraut, was a volleyball player at international level.